ByteHackr/bytehackr.hashnode.dev/clfp0h5sm000k09lf3gswhhrc.md

 response = requests.get('https://example.com/api', headers=headers)
 ```

-**Validate input Data:** Input validation is a process of ensuring that the data sent to your API is in the expected format and meets certain criteria.
+**<mark>Validate input Data:</mark>** Input validation is a process of ensuring that the data sent to your API is in the expected format and meets certain criteria.
 By validating input data, you can prevent attacks such as SQL injection, XSS, and command injection.

 Python provides several libraries for input validation, including `jsonschema` and `cerberus`.
 Here's an example using `cerberus` to validate input data: